Brutus

 Character Profile – At a Glance

-• The Core Conflict: A man who loves Caesar personally but fears him politically, who joins a conspiracy he has not initiated on the strength of an argument he has half-talked himself into, and who must spend the rest of the play discovering that good motives are not the same as good political reading.
+- The Core Conflict: He loves Caesar as a man but fears him as a ruler.
+He joins a plot he did not start, on an argument he half-talks himself into, and spends the rest of the play paying for it.

 "Not that I loved Caesar less, but that I loved Rome more."